dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">

 # ﻿Best Practices: Ingesting Streaming Data

-This topic
+This topic presents two versions of an example of using Spark streaming to ingest real-time data from Internet-connected devices (IOT) into a Splice Machine table in these steps: one version that runs in a Zeppelin notebook, and a second version that runs via spark-submit.

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_intro.html).
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html.html).

-##

 ## Ingesting Streaming Data  {#streaming}

-This section presents two versions of an example of using Spark streaming to ingest real-time data from Internet-connected devices (IOT) into a Splice Machine table in these steps: one version that runs in a Zeppelin notebook, and a second version that runs via spark-submit.

 ### Notebook Example of  Spark Streaming
 This section presents the Zeppelin version of an example of using Spark streaming to ingest real-time data from Internet-connected devices (IOT) into a Splice Machine table in these steps.